- Written by Dr.Mehmet Demircioglu

 - Estimated Reading Time 14 Minutes

-Most people should protect their sleeping position for the first 7 to 10 nights after a hair transplant.
-Many can sleep more normally after day 10 if the grafts are stable, the scabs are settling, and the recipient area is not rubbing against the pillow.
+Protect your sleeping position for the first 7 to 10 nights.
+Many patients can sleep more normally after day 10 if the grafts are stable, the scabs are settling, and the recipient area is not rubbing against the pillow.

 During the early nights, sleep on the back with the head elevated about 45 degrees.
 The purpose is to protect the grafts from pressure, friction, and careless contact while swelling is still active.